by Dr. Tracy Warbrick

 For old caps, we recommend replacing the 30 cm ribbon cable that connects the cap to the amplifier with a 10 cm bundled cable.
 This doesn’t reduce the overall length as much as for the new BrainCap MR, but it will help with finding a better position for the BrainAmp MR (plus) inside the scanner bore.
 As mentioned above, the bundled cable also has an advantage over the flat ribbon cable with respect to data quality.

-If you would like to replace your 30 cm flat ribbon cables with 10 cm bundled cables or have any questions on the changes to the BrainCap MR introduced in this article, please contact us or your local distributor.
+If you would like to replace your 30 cm flat ribbon cables with 10 cm bundled cables or have any questions on the changes to the BrainCap MR introduced in this article, please contact us (via email, contact form or chat) or your local distributor.